Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 1. Complete a specialised course: Start by enrolling in a course focused on trauma or crime scene cleaning.

-2. Gain practical experience: Look for entry-level positions with reputable companies authorised to handle biohazard cleanups.
+2. Gain practical experience: Look for entry-level positions with reputable companies authorised to handle crime scene and biohazard cleanups.

 3. Pass a background check: Since crime scene cleaners need access to sensitive areas and information, a thorough background check is essential.